 Rainbow Trout, Walleye, Largemouth Bass, Smallmouth Bass, Pike, Crappie, Channel Catfish, Bullhead, Carp, Suckers, Freshwater Drum

-Click Here to download the Haldimand County Fishing & Boating Map
+Click Here to Download the Haldimand County Water Adventure and Fishing Guide

 FISHING SEASON